UGLI Webinar Series: Whitehat SEO CEO Interview

 How to convert leads into customers

-You've got leads, you've got visitors and then the third problem that people have is, well Clwyd I've got traffic to the site, when getting leads coming through, but the sales guys aren't actually closing those leads into customers.
+You've got leads, you've got visitors and then the third problem that people have is, well Clwyd I've got traffic to the site when getting leads coming through, but the sales guys aren't closing those leads into customers.
 So that's the final one and that goes back to again, my core skill, which was CRM implementation.
-What I mean by that is salespeople typically, maybe distrust that the marketers in a business and marketers don't have a great deal of respect generally for the sales teams and I think that can change and it should change.
+What I mean by that is salespeople typically, maybe distrust the marketers in a business and marketers don't have a great deal of respect generally for the sales teams and I think that can change and it should change.

 When the two teams work together, then you've got a sweet spot and then you get really good things happening.
 If the sales team don't trust the leads that are being generated by marketing, they won't follow them up in a timely fashion.
-If you don't follow up the lead very quickly, that lead goes stale.
-The other thing that people talk about in terms of sales is, they criticise salespeople and they say, well, you shouldn't be selling smarter and I always think that's a very trite thing to say to a sales person.
+If you don't follow up on the lead very quickly, that lead goes stale.
+The other thing that people talk about in terms of sales is, they criticise salespeople and they say, well, you shouldn't be selling smarter and I always think that's a very trite thing to say to a salesperson.

-If they use outlook, if they use g-mail, then give them some tools within those email systems to make them more efficient.
-What I mean by that is calendaring, templates, snippets of information, email tracking, document tracking.
-All of these things are actually not rocket science.
-You can implement them very quickly with low touch and you can actually have a dramatic effect.
+If they use Outlook, if they use G-mail, then give them some tools within those email systems to make them more efficient.
+What I mean by that is calendaring, templates, snippets of information, email tracking, and document tracking.
+All of these things are not rocket science.
+You can implement them very quickly with low touch and you can have a dramatic effect.
 You can take a mediocre performing salesperson and you can move them up several notches so that the overall team efficiency goes up.
 Those are the three things that we do and we help.
 We drive traffic, we help convert that traffic into leads and we then help the sales guys convert those leads into new customers.

-- What's your processes?
+- What are your processes?

 - What's your methodology?